Category: News Release

 Forward-Looking Information

 This news release contains “forward-looking information”.
 Often, but not always, forward-looking statements can be identified by the use of words such as “plans”, “expects”, “is expected”, “budget”, “scheduled”, “estimates”, “forecasts”, “intends”, “anticipates”, or “believes” or variations (including negative variations) of such words and phrases, or state that certain actions, events or results “may”, “could”, “would”, “might” or “will” be taken, occur or be achieved.
-Forward-looking information in this news release includes the future drilling and exploration work at Trojarová, the development of a custom antimony analytical standard, the continuation of the value of antimony, and the future needs of Europe and the E.U. specifically.
-A variety of factors, including known and unknown risks, many of which are beyond our control, could cause actual results to differ materially from the forward-looking information in this news release.
-These include geopolitical developments related to the supply and value of antimony, the continued use of antimony and availability of alternatives, availability of capital and labour in respect of the property that is the subject of this news release, the results of any future exploration activities, which cannot be guaranteed, and any other future activities in respect of the property held by the Target.
+Forward-looking statements in this news release include, without limitation, statements related to the projected beneficial value of the NSR Buyback and approval of the Canadian Securities Exchange.
+Such statement represents the Company’s current views with respect to future events and are necessarily based upon a number of assumptions and estimates that, while considered reasonable by the Company, are inherently subject to significant business, economic, competitive, political and social risks, contingencies and uncertainties.
+Many factors, both known and unknown, could cause results, performance, or achievements to be materially different from the results, performance or achievements that are or may be expressed or implied by such forward-looking statements.
 Additional risk factors can also be found in the Company’s public filings under the Company’s SEDAR+ profile at www.sedarplus.ca .
 Forward-looking statements contained herein are made as of the date of this news release and the Company disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or results or otherwise.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 The Company undertakes no obligation to update forward looking statements if circumstances, management’s estimates or opinions should change, except as required by securities legislation.
 Accordingly, the reader is cautioned not to place undue reliance on forward-looking statements.

 The Canadian Securities Exchange has neither approved nor disapproved the information contained herein and does not accept responsibility for the adequacy or accuracy of this news release.